Two associates of FTX founder Sam Bankman-Fried agree to plea deals

 The Securities and Exchange Commission also announced civil charges against Ellison and Wang Wednesday.

-Bankman-Fried appeared at a Bahamian Magistrate's Court Wednesday and was then taken back to prison, where he awaited a plane to take him to the U.S., according to Bahamian news organization Our News.
+Bankman-Fried appeared at a Bahamian Magistrate's Court Wednesday and said he'd agreed to be extradited to the U.S. He was then taken back to prison, where he waited for a plane for the trip, according to Bahamian news organization Our News.

 Williams said Bankman-Fried is in FBI custody and "on his way back to the United States.
 He will be transported directly to the Southern District of New York and he will appear in court before a judge in this district as soon as possible."